Efficient Cross-Domain Offline Reinforcement Learning with Dynamics- and Value-Aligned Data Filtering: Introduction

 In this paper, we propose a simple yet effective solution for the above question, called \textbf{\underline{D}}ynamics- and \textbf{\underline{V}}alue-aligned \textbf{\underline{D}}ata \textbf{\underline{F}}iltering (DVDF).
-We start with a motivating example to empirically show that only considering dynamics alignment is not enough for effective cross-domain offline RL.
-From a theoretical perspective, we reveal that the existing theoretical framework that \textit{tightening the performance discrepancy of a given policy between the source and target domain} \textbf{misaligns with the RL objective}, and fails to guarantee learning a well-performing target policy.
+We start with a motivating example to empirically show that only considering dynamics alignment is not enough for efficient cross-domain offline RL.
+From a theoretical perspective, we reveal that existing theoretical frameworks that \textit{focus on tightening the performance discrepancy of a given policy between the source and target domain} \textbf{misalign with the learning objective}, and fails to guarantee learning a well-performing target policy.
 This explains the limitations of the recent methods like IGDF and OTDF.
-Alternatively, we derive a concrete sub-optimality bound for policies trained on the source domain and evaluated on the target domain, demonstrating that both dynamics and value alignment are essential for cross-domain offline RL.
-Based on this theoretical insight, we present our method, DVDF, which utilizes an advantage function pre-trained on the source domain to measure the value misalignment, and incorporates dynamics-aware data filtering to capture the dynamics misalignment within a unified framework.
-Then DVDF trades off the dynamics and value misalignment and selectively shares source domain samples to train the policy.
+Alternatively, we derive a concrete sub-optimality bound for policies trained on the source domain and evaluated on the target domain, demonstrating that both dynamics and value alignments are essential for cross-domain offline RL.
+Based on this theoretical insight, we present our method, DVDF, which utilizes an advantage function pre-trained on the source domain to measure the value misalignment and incorporates dynamics-aware data filtering to capture the dynamics misalignment within a unified framework.
+Then DVDF trades off dynamics and value misalignment and selectively shares source domain samples to train the policy.
 DVDF can be generally treated as a \textbf{plug-in module} and seamlessly integrated with recent methods like IGDF and OTDF.
 Our contributions can be summarized as follows.

 \begin{itemize}[topsep=0pt, partopsep=0pt] \item We examine the limitations of the current theoretical analysis framework for cross-domain offline RL, and theoretically demonstrate that both dynamics alignment and value alignment are essential for cross-domain offline RL, providing new insights for the field.